by Dr. C.H. Weaver M.D. updated 11/2019

 Rates of new anal cancer diagnoses and deaths related to human papillomavirus (HPV), the most common sexually transmitted infection, have increased dramatically over the last 15 years, according to a study published in November, 2019.

 Anal cancer is an uncommon type of cancer that occurs in the anal canal, the opening at the end of the rectum.
-The rate of anal cancer in the United States has been rising since 1940.
-The most common type of anal cancer is squamous cell carcinoma of the anal canal (SCCA), which accounts for about 85 percent of cases.
+Anal cancer occurs where the gastrointestinal tract ends and is different from colon or rectal cancer due to the cell type and location where cancer develops.
+Cancer of the anus is most similar to cervical cancer, a cancer of the tissue that lines a woman’s cervix.
+Nearly 90% of anal cancers are caused by HPV and the most common type of anal cancer is squamous cell carcinoma of the anal canal (SCCA), which accounts for about 85 percent of cases.

 Anal cancer is often neglected and stigmatized, despite high-profile deaths such as actress Farrah Fawcett of “Charlie’s Angels” fame and the revelation of an anal cancer diagnosis by former “Desperate Housewives” star Marcia Cross, whose husband also developed throat cancer linked to HPV.